 Use fluoridated products such as toothpaste and varnishes.
 They help prevent issues like tooth decay.

 Lubricate your lips with balm.
-The corners of your mouth are especially likely to be dry or cracking.
+The corners of your mouth are especially likely to be dry or cracked.

 Avoid salty or spicy food.
-Those will be uncomfortable in your mouth, as they won’t dissolve in saliva.
+Those will be uncomfortable in your mouth because they do not dissolve in saliva.

 Do not eat food rich in sugar.
 It will dehydrate your mouth further and can lead to tooth decay and bad breath.